 One of the big issues with aging upper eyelids is that the skin slides up and down the deep structures.
 This is what creates some of the sagginess and also the reason why we lose the upper eyelid fold as we age.
 It is therefore critical that we re-create the attachments.
 Not doing this will create a very poor result as the upper eyelid skin will still be sagging even after the operation.

 There are different methods in doing this.
 Some surgeons dissect out the so called tarsal plate (the upper eyelid cartilage) and stitch the upper eyelid skin to this.
 Dr Beldholm prefers to do a gentle running suture into the deeper tissues without dissecting out the cartilage.
-This works extremely well with the least amount of trauma possible.
 The key to success with this method is to prevent the skin from sliding down and also re-create a nice youthful upper eyelid fold.

 This photo shows Dr Beldholm using a very thin absorbable stitch called a “6/0 Caprosyn Suture” to stitch down the upper eyelid skin to the deeper structures to re-create the upper eyelid fold.